Spriggans12/TLD_CustomChallengeDifficulties/releaseScript/Readme.txt

 2bis/
 	If, like me, you are lazy, you probably won't want to manually go trough the difficulty_settings.txt file.
-	If, like me, you are lazy, you probably won't want to manually go trough the difficulty_settings.txt file.
-	So, you can use the stringParser utility (provided with the mod).
+	So, you can use the stringParser utility (provided with the mod) to ease the modifications.
 	I won't explain here how to use it, please go to the stringParser folder and read the "how_to_use.txt" file.